Criticism of Wikipedia: Role of Jimmy Wales

 The community of Wikipedia editors has been criticized for placing an irrational emphasis on Jimmy Wales as a person.
 Wales's role in personally determining the content of some articles has also been criticized as contrary to the independent spirit that Wikipedia supposedly has gained.
 In early 2007, Wales dismissed the criticism of the Wikipedia model: "I am unaware of any problems with the quality of discourse on the site.
 I don't know of any higher-quality discourse anywhere."

+WikiBullying

+"WikiBullying" is the term used by Wikipedia editors to refer to online harassment that occurs on-wiki.
+In a 2008 article in The Brooklyn Rail, Wikipedia contributor David Shankbone contended that he had been harassed and stalked because of his work on Wikipedia, had received no support from the authorities or the Wikimedia Foundation, and only mixed support from the Wikipedia community.
+Shankbone wrote, "If you become a target on Wikipedia, do not expect a supportive community."